 Some things you can do if you need time to yourself or just with your family are:

 - Let your voice mail pick up the messages.

-- Answer the phone in shifts.
-Take turns with family members or friends to be in charge of calls for a few hours.
+- Answer your phone in shifts.
+Let family members or friends be in charge of calls for a few hours.